dcrommie/walbrook/src/markdown-pages/index.md

     pic: ../src/images/wholesale.png
     name: Mitchel, NED, London
 contacttitle: Take care of your future today
-contactdesc: Get in touch so we can get you started
+contactdesc: Get in touch so we can get you started.
+For general enquiries about our services or to speak to a financial professional, please contact us.
 ---